-For some, a full head of hair may be present at birth, yet for others, there may be no hair in sight.
+For some, a full head of hair may be present at birth, some of it even curly, yet for others, there may be no hair in sight.

 Interestingly, this does not serve as a good predictor of how the baby’s hair will be in the future.

 Even if your baby is born without hair or with hair that is very fine, that doesn’t mean he or she won’t have a thick head of hair within the first year or two.
 Conversely, some children won’t receive a full head of hair until they are 2-3 years old.
 Others, however, may be blessed with a full mane from birth.

 While it remains true that babies will incur hair growth at different ages and stages of life, it is also true that there tends to be a pattern to when and how baby hair grows.